FusionAuth/fusionauth-site/astro/src/content/articles/gaming-entertainment/cross-platform-game-accounts.md

 ---
-title: "Cross-Platform Gaming Accounts: Why and How?"
+title: "Cross-Platform Gaming Accounts: Why And How?"
 description: You can build a game that deploys to multiple platforms using tools like Unity.
 But what about user accounts?
 section: Gaming & Entertainment
 author: Rabo James Bature